dmitry-ed-gusev/research-lab/scripts/pyutilities/README.md

 loading configuration from XLS files, from specified sheet, as name=value pairs.
 Added some unit tests for new class.
 Added dependencies list: requirements.txt file.

+0.3.1
+Minor fixes in ConfigurationXls: added support for parent class parameters.